JanssenProject/jans/docs/admin/install/vm-install/ubuntu.md

 ## Prerequisites

-- `curl` should be instlled.
+- `curl` should be installed.
 This can be easily installed using the command below

  ```
  apt install curl